 On January 14, 2016, the Tollway issued \$333,060,000 of Toll Highway Senior Revenue Bonds, 2016 Series A (Refunding) (the "refunding bonds") in connection with the advance refunding of \$350,000,000 of Toll Highway Senior Priority Revenue Bonds, 2008 Series B (the "refunded bonds").
 Net proceeds from the refunding bonds were used to purchase U.S. government securities that were deposited into an irrevocable trust with an escrow agent to provide for the future interest payments on the refunded bonds through January 1, 2018, and the redemption of such refunded bonds on January 1, 2018.
 The refunded bonds were deemed defeased and the liability for those bonds was removed from the statement of net position in 2016.
-As of December 31, 2017, the \$350,000,000 of refunded bonds described in this paragraph are the only defeased Tollway bonds outstanding.
+The bonds were paid off in full on January 2, 2018.
+As of December 31, 2018, there are no defeased bonds of the Tollway outstanding.